AleksandarHaralanov/SoftUni/README.md

 The PDFs included in this repository are copyrighted materials from SoftUni and are provided solely for educational reference.

-These documents are <u><b>not</b></u> covered by the MIT license and may not be redistributed or used outside this context.
+These documents are **not** covered by the MIT license and may not be redistributed or used outside this context.
 Please refer to SoftUni’s [Terms of Service](https://softuni.org) for more information.